 See attached for full update

-During January 2021 the Fund returned -0.56% versus the S&P/ASX 300 Accumulation Index of 0.33%, underperforming the market by -0.89% (after fees).
-An overweight position in Consumer Staples and underweight positions in Materials and Healthcare contributed to relative performance while a position in REITS and an underweight position in Banks and Consumer Discretionary detracted from relative performance.
+During April 2021 the Fund returned 3.63% versus the S&P/ASX 300 Accumulation Index of 3.70%, underperforming the market by 0.07%.
+Positions in Materials and Financials contributed to relative performance while positions in Telecommunications and Industrials detracted from relative performance.